 The nominations for the election shall be made at the WG Opening Plenary meeting.

-The WG Chair or Acting Chair shall open the floor for nominations.
+The WG Chair or Acting WG Chair shall open the floor for nominations.

-The WG Chair or Acting Chair shall close nominations after the nominations have been made.
+The WG Chair or Acting WG Chair shall close nominations after the nominations have been made.

 Each candidate shall be given a short time (nominally, two minutes) for an introductory statement of acceptance that should nominally contain the candidate’s: